8 unforgettable reasons to visit Paris

-This is the most-visited tourist attraction in Normandy, and makes a lovely day trip from Paris.
+This is the most-visited tourist attraction in Normandy and makes a lovely day trip from Paris.
 Mont Saint-Michel is a tiny island located about 1 km off of France's northwestern coast.

-Though this used to be a pilgrimage centre and is mainly a religious site, anyone can come and admire the hilltop monastery surrounded by the sea.
+Though this used to be a pilgrimage center and is mainly a religious site, anyone can come and admire the hilltop monastery surrounded by the sea.
 The monastery is known as the Mont Saint-Michel Abbey, and there are a few monks and nuns who live inside the Abbey.
 It costs €10 to enter the Abbey.

-At high tide, the island appears to be floating in the water, and at low tide you can walk along the sand, right up to the edge of the attraction.
+At high tide, the island appears to be floating in the water, and at low tide, you can walk along the sand, right up to the edge of the attraction.
 Wear comfortable walking shoes while visiting here as you'll have to climb lots of hills and stairs to reach the height of Mont Saint-Michel.

 It takes about three hours by train to travel from Paris to Mont Saint-Michel.
-You can easily do this is a day if you are short on time, but if you don't want to rush you can even stay overnight in a town near the island and return to Paris the next day.
+You can easily do this in a day if you are short on time, but if you don't want to rush you can even stay overnight in a town near the island and return to Paris the next day.

 Claude Monet's Gardens in Giverny